jrdietrick/westats/README.rst

 =======
 The following resources were invaluable in the development of this project:

-* The aforementioned `article on decrypting WeChat's SQLite database on Android <https://articles.forensicfocus.com/2014/10/01/decrypt-wechat-enmicromsgdb-database/>`__.
+* I referred to `this article on decrypting WeChat's SQLite database on Android <https://articles.forensicfocus.com/2014/10/01/decrypt-wechat-enmicromsgdb-database/>`__, and the script linked therein, for the first many times I obtained and decrypted the database.
+Eventually, this was useful as reference in developing `wechat-tools <https://github.com/jrdietrick/wechat-tools>`__.
 * The ever-awesome and incredibly easy-to-use `highcharts.js <http://www.highcharts.com/>`__ (free for personal use).